Federalist Party (Italy): History

 For the 1996 Italian general election, Sgarbi left Miglio to form a list with Marco Pannella, the Pannella–Sgarbi List.
 Miglio was elected senator in his single-seat constituency in Como with the support of the Pole for Freedoms as Giovine, the party's secretary, did in Lodi.
-In the Chamber of Deputies, the party presented itself with its own logo in the Piedmont 1 constituency only for the proportional quota and in the single-member constituency of Vigonza; in the rest of Italy, the party's members run within Forza Italia and the centre-right coalition of the Polo for Freedoms.
+In the Chamber of Deputies, the party presented itself with its own logo in the Piedmont 1 constituency only for the proportional quota and in the single-member constituency of Vigonza; in the rest of Italy, the party's members run within Forza Italia and the centre-right coalition of the Pole for Freedoms.
 In addition to Miglio elected senator, Giovine, Luigi Negri, and Giuseppe Rossetto were elected deputies, with the party achieving at its peak eleven deputies in 1996.
 Miglio joined the Mixed Group, while Rossetto, Giovine, and Negri joined the Forza Italia group; later in 1997, they joined the Italian Republican Party group and the centre-left coalition that supported the first Prodi government.
 In 1997, the Federalist Party formed joint lists with the Union of the Centre at the local level and continued its approachment with Forza Italia.
 The party was almost disbanded after the death of Miglio in 2001 but continued to exist and to be active as the Federalist Movement under the leadership of Giovine.
 In 2008, the party was merged into the Movement for Autonomy.